rootkie/react-express-js-upstars/README.md

 ## React-Express-upstars
-This project is to build a student volunteer content management system using react.js as front-end and express.js as backend for the beneficiary upstars.
+This project is to build a student volunteer content management system using react.js as front-end and express.js as backend for the beneficiary UPStars.

 ## Overview
 This system is built using express.js as an API provider.
 The APIs are consumed by react.js to display.
 The database used is [MongoDB](https://www.mongodb.com/).